ansys/scade-design-rules/doc/source/rules/diagrams/elements_within_area.rst

 .. end_description

 The parameter defines the printable size with the following syntax: ``<width>, <height>`` (default value: ``28435, 19174`` which corresponds to DINA4).
-The sizes are expressed in hundredth of millimeters.
+The sizes are expressed in hundredths of a millimeter.

 Rationale
 =========